Maritime - Admiralty - Jones Act

 The statute of limitations for filing for compensation under the LHWCA is short.
-Please call the Law Offices of Paul Snow now to discuss your claim for FREE to make sure your time period does not run out.
+Please call Paul Snow now to discuss your claim for FREE to make sure your time period does not run out.
 LHWCA claims can be filed against the worker's employer, such as the shipping company, a contracting company, or a boat operator or owner.

 Insurance companies will often fight to pay the minimum recovery amounts to injured workers.
 This is another area where our accident attorneys can step in.
-The Law Offices of Paul Snow are known for their zealous and aggressive handling of our client's insurance claims when seeking justice for our clients and will fight for your compensation.
+Paul Snow is known for their zealous and aggressive handling of our client's insurance claims when seeking justice for our clients and will fight for your compensation.

 Paul Snow offers his clients highly effective skills and strategies and an in-depth knowledge of maritime injuries and law that govern the different accidents, hands-on legal representation, and first-rate client service.
 We want you to call us with your questions about your case and we will respond and answer your questions promptly.